CAAPIM/Releases/README.md

 #### New!
 Mobile SDK for Xamarin®

-The Mobile SDK for Xamarin allows application developers to secure their cross-platform mobile apps with CA Mobile API Gateway.
+The Mobile SDK for Xamarin allows you to secure your cross-platform mobile apps with CA Mobile API Gateway.
 In this version, we support [Xamarin MASFoundation](https://github.com/CAAPIM/Xamarin-MAS-SDK/tree/master) with these features:

 - Authentication and Authorization, limited to:
   - Password and client credentials flows, with device registration